 The enablement requirement refers to the requirement of 35 U.S.C.
+112(a) or pre-AIA 35 U.S.C.
 112, first paragraph that the specification describe how to make and how to use the invention.
 The invention that one skilled in the art must be enabled to make and use is that defined by the claim(s) of the particular application or patent.

 The enablement requirement of 35 U.S.C.
-112, first paragraph, is separate and distinct from the description requirement.
+112(a) or pre-AIA 35 U.S.C.
+112, first paragraph, is separate and distinct from the written description requirement.
 Vas-Cath, Inc. v.
 Mahurkar, 935 F.2d 1555, 1563, 19 USPQ2d 1111, 1116-17 (Fed.
 Cir.
 1991) (“the purpose of the ‘written description’ requirement is broader than to merely explain how to ‘make and use’”).
 See also MPEP § 2161.
 Therefore, the fact that an additional limitation to a claim may lack descriptive support in the disclosure as originally filed does not necessarily mean that the limitation is also not enabled.
-In other words, the statement of a new limitation in and of itself may enable one skilled in the art to make and use the claim containing that limitation even though that limitation may not be described in the original disclosure.
+In other words, even if a new limitation is not described in the original disclosure, the addition of a new limitation in and of itself may not create an enablement problem provided that one skilled in the art could make and use the claimed invention with the new limitation.
 Consequently, such limitations must be analyzed for both enablement and description using their separate and distinct criteria.

-Furthermore, when the subject matter is not in the specification portion of the application as filed but is in the claims, the limitation in and of itself may enable one skilled in the art to make and use the claim containing the limitation.
-When claimed subject matter is only presented in the claims and not in the specification portion of the application, the specification should be objected to for lacking the requisite support for the claimed subject matter using Form Paragraph 7.44.
+Furthermore, when the limitation is not described in the specification portion of the application as filed but is in the claims, the limitation in and of itself may enable one skilled in the art to make and use the claimed invention.
+When claimed subject matter is only presented in the claims and not in the specification portion of the application, the specification should be objected to for lacking the requisite support for the claimed subject matter using form paragraph 7.44.
 See MPEP § 2163.06.
 This is an objection to the specification only and enablement issues should be treated separately.